 There are many different automobile insurance policies and it may not be immediately clear that you are entitled to an insurance payment.
-Many car accident injury claims are dictated by the applicable insurance.
+Many car accidents are dictated by the applicable insurance.
 Common types of coverage include medical payments coverage, liability coverage, uninsured motorist coverage, and underinsured motorist coverage.

-Automobile insurance contracts are complex but we have many years of experience dissecting insurance policies.
+Automobile insurance contracts are complex but we have many years of experience dissecting insurance policies in car accidents.
 We have a track record of finding insurance coverage even in situations where the insurance company denies coverage altogether.
 We can help you recover all available insurance money from your accident to maximize recovery, and help pay your medical bills, wage loss, pain and suffering, and more.
 We can maximize your settlement or verdict.
-Serious injuries from a car accident require an expert Montana attorney.
+Serious injuries from car accidents require an expert Montana attorney.

 We represent people injured in car accidents all across Montana.
 Our location in Polson does not limit our practice to Polson, the Flathead Reservation, Lake County, or Western Montana.
 We travel to meet clients, witness, take depositions and make court appearances all across Montana.

-We maintain an active blog and you can find much more information regarding car accident cases with these links:
+We maintain an active blog and you can find much more information regarding car accidents with these links: